RalucaNicola/JSAPI_demos/cities-globe/README.md

 ## Step 4

-### - the one where we add data -
+### - the one where we populate the :earth_americas: with countries and cities -

-We want to display cities with the biggest population as points.
-We don't need a detailed basemap, we only need the borders of the countries.
+We want to display the biggest cities as points.
+There's no need for a detailed basemap, we only need the borders of the countries.

-So we'll remove the basemap and give the ground a blue color, like this:
+So we'll remove the basemap and give the ground a blue [surfaceColor](https://developers.arcgis.com/javascript/latest/api-reference/esri-Ground.html#surfaceColor), like this:

 ```js
 const webscene = new WebScene({